 Usage Rules: This Branch contains leaves for each module external pin.
 Each external pin leaf shall consist of a pin_name and a connection_name.
-If there is a non blank external module reference designator, the module pin name shalle be of the form <designator>.pin>.
+If there is a non-blank external module reference designator, the module pin name shall be of the form <designator>.<pin>.

-Branch: Modules_and_Components
+Branch: Reference_Designators

-Description: Branch contains Leaves containing modules, components external connectors in the module.
+Description: Branch contains Leaves containing modules and components in the module.

-Usage Rules: This Branch contains leaves for each module, component and external connector in the module.
+Usage Rules: This Branch contains leaves for each module and component in the module.
 Each module and component leaf shall consist of a reference designator.
 If the leaf is a component its values are an IBIS file name and component.
 If the leaf is a module its value is the EMD file name.
-If the leaf is an external connection then the values shall be Connector and <pin depth> in inches.
 All designator names must be unique.
-If the EMD contains just one external connector the Branch for the external connector is optional.